 'Without a doubt, we are dealing with a cult Galloway!'
 I ejaculated.

-'How dae ye know thon sir?'
-Galloway remarked.
+'How dae ye know thon inspector?'
+Galloway had remarked.

-'Trust me Galloway I can state unequivocally that not one man is behind these murders.
+'Trust me, I can state unequivocally that not one man is behind these murders.
 Moreover, look at the coffin, there is no soil to be found, or any evidence of the coffin resembling the dishevelled nature of the other coffins.
-The coffin Galloway is not as old as the other ones.
-I would dare to say, this coffin is of fine wrought oak', I replied.
+The coffin is not as old as the other ones.
+I would dare to say, this coffin is of fine wrought oak'.

-'Aye am afeard sir thon Aye dae no follow', Galloway said.
+'Aye am afeard thon Aye dae no follow'.

-'Simple Galloway, an undertaker or a sexton would not be that precise in disposing a body into a coffin, and one as elegant as this one impetuously.
-Either the murderer is on to us, and is attempting to hoodwink us, or he has as I believe, an accomplice', I answered.
+'That is simple!
+An undertaker or a sexton would not be that clean in disposing a body into a coffin, and one as elegant as this one impetuously.
+Either the murderer is on to us and is attempting to hoodwink us, or he has as I believe, an accomplice'.

-'That Galloway is for us to identify, and it will not be an easy pursuit', I told him.
+'That is for us to identify, and it will not be an easy pursuit'.

-'Thus, whit are we tae dae neist sir?'
-Galloway insisted.
+'Thus, whit are we tae dae neist?'
+Galloway had insisted.

 'That is the question yet to be decided.
-But trust me Galloway, I shall find him sooner than later.
+Trust me, I shall find him sooner than later.
 You see, he will make an irrational mistake.
-This I have learned effectively, with the criminal mind.
-They are always self-indulgent and haughty in nature, and this behaviour they cannot control', I stated.
+This I have learnt effectively, with the criminal mind.
+They are always self-indulgent and haughty in nature, and this behaviour they cannot control'.

-'Good evening sir, I am Detective Crow, and I shall not take much of your time, but I would like to speak to you, for a few minutes', I said.
+'Good evening sir, I am Inspector Cauvain, and I shall not take much of your time, but I would like to speak to you, for a few minutes', I said.

-'Gad e'ening, detectif.
-Whit can Aye dae for ye sir?' the sexton replied.
+'Gad e'ening, inspector.
+Whit can Aye dae for ye sir?'
+The sexton replied.

-'I was wondering, if you could be so kind to answer a question that I had', I said to him.
+'I was wondering, if you could be so kind to answer a question that I had'.

-'O cours, white'er servis Aye can be tae ye sir', he responded.
+'O cours, white'er servis Aye can be tae ye'.

-'Good, since you are the sexton of this cemetery, you would be the most indicative of making a reasonable distinction', I said.
+'Good, since you are the sexton of this cemetery, you would be the most indicative of making a reasonable distinction'.

-'Whit exactly are, ye wantin tae know sir?'
-He expressed.
+'Whit exactly are, ye wantin tae know?'
+He had expressed.

 'I want to know, how much time would elapse, if one would haul a coffin from one place to another?'
 I daringly queried.

 'True!
-For the sake of this conversation, let us say, from any of the cemeteries in Aberdeen, to the centre of the city', I uttered.
+For the sake of this conversation, let us say, from any of the cemeteries in Aberdeen, to the centre of the city'.

-'Methink thon it wad tak no much time bi carriage, but o course sir, thon is only pur speculation.
-Thon is aw', he responded.
+'Methink thon it wad tak no much time bi carriage, but o course, thon is only pur speculation.
+Thon is aw'.

 'Good, that is all Mr', I paused.

-'What is sae relevant aboot thon quaisten sir?'
-Galloway asked me inquisitively.
+'What is sae relevant aboot thon quaisten?'
+Galloway had asked me inquisitively.